List of NBA players who have spent their entire career with one franchise

 Dirk Nowitzki played 21 years with the Dallas Mavericks, the most of any NBA player with a single franchise.

 The National Basketball Association (NBA) is a men's professional basketball league of 30 teams in North America (29 in the United States and one in Canada).
 The NBA was founded on June 6, 1946, in New York City, as the Basketball Association of America (BAA).
 The league adopted the NBA name at the start of the when it merged with the National Basketball League (NBL).
 The NBA is an active member of USA Basketball, which is recognized by the International Basketball Federation (FIBA) as the national governing body for basketball in the country.
 The league is considered to be one of the four major professional sports leagues of North America.

 The NBA operates on a franchise model in a closed system with no promotion or relegation to other leagues and no affiliated academies for amateur athletes.
-The franchises are governed by their ownership and the NBA Board of Governors, allowing for franchises to change locations, team branding, mascots, staff, and player rosters.
+The franchises are governed by their ownership and the NBA Board of Governors, allowing for franchises to change locations, team branding, mascots, staff and player rosters.
 During the NBA draft, franchises select players who have not previously held a contract in the league and have declared themselves eligible.

 In the early years of the league, a player's place on the roster was primarily determined by team ownership and management.
 In 1970, Hall of Fame player and then-President of the NBA Players Association Oscar Robertson sued the league, putting in motion the establishment of Free Agency in 1976.
 With player movement now having multiple decision makers and the constraints of the NBA salary cap, a player and franchise ownership would have to agree to a continuous relationship, taking into the account the player's impact, the team's performance goals, and the financial expectations from both sides, decreasing the likelihood a player would spend more than ten years with the same team.

 The players listed have spent their entire NBA career, of at least 10 seasons played, with one franchise.
 Dirk Nowitzki holds the record, having played all of his 21 seasons with the Dallas Mavericks.
-Next is Kobe Bryant, who played his entire 20-year career with the Los Angeles Lakers, and Udonis Haslem, who played for the Miami Heat for all of his 20 seasons in the NBA.
-Hall of Famer John Stockton spent his entire 19-year playing career with the Utah Jazz, while Tim Duncan also played 19 years solely for the San Antonio Spurs, and Reggie Miller spent 18 NBA seasons with the Indiana Pacers.
+Next is Kobe Bryant, who played his entire 20-year career with the Los Angeles Lakers and Udonis Haslem, who played for the Miami Heat for all of his 20 seasons in the NBA.
+Hall of Famer John Stockton spent his entire 19 years playing career with the Utah Jazz, while Tim Duncan also played 19 years solely for the San Antonio Spurs and Reggie Miller spent 18 NBA seasons with the Indiana Pacers.
+Manu Ginobili played his entire 16 seasons with the San Antonio Spurs.

-Stephen Curry is the leader among active players, having played 16 seasons with the Golden State Warriors.
+Stephen Curry is the leader among active players, having played 17 seasons with the Golden State Warriors.